ArianeMora/scidmg/docs/_sources/about.rst.txt

 *******

-Sci-dmg aims to assign a change in DNA methylation (as calculated by an external tool) to genes in a consistent and unbiased manner.
+Sci-dmg aims to assign a change in DNA methylation (as calculated by an external tool) to genes in a consistent and **unbiased manner**.

 The user provides a DMR file, a file with the percentage of DNA Methylation, and also the DMCs.
 Using these, sci-DMG consolidates the DMR's and DMC's that are consistent.
 DMR regions (significant q <= 0.1) with at least 60% of DMCs